nikhil-jindal12/SortingAlgorithms/README.md

 ### JUnit Testing

-The `CaseCashSystemTest.java` class contains throrough JUnit testing for each of the methods in the `CaseCashSystem.java` class.
+The `CaseCashSystemTest.java` class contains thorough JUnit testing for each of the methods in the `CaseCashSystem.java` class.
 All of the JUnit tests pass, and therefore the customized implementations of **merge sort** and **quick sort** correctly sort the student's names and balances.